 From this the atheist argues that God is either not all powerful or God is not perfectly good.
 But Christianity claims that God is both all-powerful and perfectly good and admits that there is evil present in the world.
 The existence of such a God and of evil represent an obvious contradiction in Christian belief.
-Therefore, Christian belief requires Christian to affirm an irrational system.
+Therefore, Christian belief requires Christians to affirm an irrational system.
 No rational person should subscribe to an irrational system.
 Therefore, Christians should reject Christian belief.
 How do we response to this argument?
 The argument is logically valid and probably represents the most forceful argument to date launched against Christianity.
-So he is how I restructure to argument.
+So this is how I restructure to argument.

 - God is all-powerful